PressPage/breakpoint-test/README.md

 - Use **configuration-driven styling** rather than unnecessary overrides.
 - **Demonstrate attention to detail**, including typography, spacing, and responsiveness.

-The goal is **to achieve an accurate representation of the screenshots provided** within the limitations outlined below while maintaining clean, modular, and scalable code.
+The goal is **to achieve an accurate representation of the screenshots provided** within the limitations outlined in: **"Important Considerations (Scope & Restrictions)"**, while maintaining clean, modular, and scalable code.

 ---